-inner The part of the cerebral hemisphere constitutes the limbic system.
+The inner part of the cerebral hemisphere the constitutes limbic system.
 The main components of limbic system are olfactory bulbs, cingulate gyrus, mammillary body, amygdala, hippocampus and hypothalamus.
 The limbic system is called 'emotional brain' because it plays a primary role in the regulation of pleasure, pain, anger, fear, sexual feeling and affection.
 The hippocampus and amygdala also play a role in memory (Figure 10.9).